lkodinsson/MARS/Core/PHB.md

 ### Ancestry

-It is not guaranteed that a genre or setting has a multitude of racial options, but Humans are usually an available option.
-The ancestry you pick will provide bonuses to your primary stats, a racial ability, and determine your size and movement speed.
+It is not guaranteed that a genre has a multitude of ancestry options, but Humans are usually an available option.
+The ancestry you pick will provide bonuses to your primary stats, a ancestry ability, and determine your size and movement speed.

-Click [here](/Core/Ancestries.md) for the list of ancestries.
+Click [here](/Core/Characters/Ancestries.md) for the list of ancestries.

 ### Background

 Backgrounds are the profession or history of your character before they left that life behind them to become an adventurer or hero (or whatever the genre you are playing calls them).
 The background you choose will provide bonuses to some of your skills.

-Click [here](/Core/Backgrounds.md) for the list of backgrounds.
+Click [here](/Core/Characters/Backgrounds.md) for the list of backgrounds.

 ### Archetype

 Archetypes get you on the path to building a character with a strong theme, but they do not limit any of your character advancement options.
 Essentially they are a title that provides you with some benefits, much like backgrounds.
 They determine what skills and abilities you start with.

-Click [here](/Core/Archetypes.md) for the list of archetypes.
+Click [here](/Core/Characters/Archetypes.md) for the list of archetypes.

 ### Trait